TotallyInformation/node-red-contrib-uibuilder/README.md

 If you would like to contribute to this node, you can contact Totally Information via GitHub or raise a request in the GitHub issues log.

+If submitting code (preferably via a pull request), please use eslint to adhere to the same standards.

 ## Developers/Contributors

 - [Julian Knight](https://github.com/TotallyInformation)
-- [Colin Law](https://github.com/colinl) - many thanks for testing and corrections
+- [Colin Law](https://github.com/colinl) - many thanks for testing, corrections and pull requests.